 Estrogen and progesterone have significant impacts on carbohydrate metabolism.
 At different parts in the menstrual cycle, carbohydrates are processed either much more efficiently or with much more fat storage.
 This is the secret to female carbohydrate cycling.
 Instead of sticking to a simple regimen provided by a personal trainer or some internet forum, the best thing you can do to maximize the effectiveness of your carb cycling is sync it up with your menstrual cycle.

-Carb cycling and weight loss: estrogen and progesterone
+2) Carb cycling and weight loss: when to eat more carbs

 There are two important facts here: estrogen slightly increases, and progesterone decreases insulin sensitivity.